itbusina/testlemon-docs/readme.md

 ### Run collection from file. (option 2)

-If you would like to path to the file, make sure the path is visible in the docker image, in order to do that, mount a docker volume.
+If you would like to set the path to the file, make sure the path is visible in the docker image, in order to do that, mount a docker volume.

 ```shell
 docker run \